Responsive toggle component with only CSS and HTML

 see if you like it.
 I'm a box-shadow enthusiast as you can see hahahaKeep it up.

-Marked as helpful1@elaineleungPosted about 2 years ago@correlucas Yes, I saw it after I uploaded my solution!
+Marked as helpful1@elaineleungPosted over 2 years ago@correlucas Yes, I saw it after I uploaded my solution!
 Thanks for catching that, and I can tell you're a box-shadow enthusiast (I actually thought of you when I was doing the box shadow π)

 What happened was, the style guide didn't list out the purples as one of the colors; it had only neutrals and also a gradient color which included two purples, and so at first I just used the neutral colors on the list.
 It was only later that I made the gradient colors part of my variables, but I forgot to change the box shadow, so I'll do that later when I make my updates.

-1 - @CyrusKabirPosted about 2 years ago
+1 - @CyrusKabirPosted over 2 years ago

 Hello Elain, you did a good and clean job on this challenge as always. really good.
 I just want to know why you don't use some good features in sass when you are using sass.
 I mean using some loops for generating custom props or utility classes or some @mixins and placeholders.